 PEX is extremely sensitive to UV light.
 UV light doesn’t just mean sunlight, even the bulbs in your home are UV lights.
 Most manufacturers recommend a limited amount of sunlight exposure, which is important to note during the installation process, and others recommend total darkness.

 PEX can be damaged by chemicals and pests.
+Some pest control companies argue against installing PEX because it’s so susceptible to pest damage.
 Since PEX is plastic, it’s more sensitive than copper and other metal pipes.
 Mice can chew right through the pipe, causing major problems.
 The thing to keep in mind though, is this is more of a rodent problem than a PEX problem.

 PEX can’t be installed in high heat areas.
 You can’t install PEX in high heat areas like near recessed lighting.
 This also means you can’t connect PEX directly to a hot water heater, but you can use a connecting material to do this.

 PEX is semi-permeable, which means liquid can enter the pipe.
 When it comes to safety, PEX isn’t antibacterial.
 This is one reason people don’t choose PEX in the PEX vs. copper decision.
 The plastic material also allows water to enter the tube, which could cause contamination.

 It’s for some of these reasons, there have been some discussions of a PEX pipe recall, but nothing has come of it.